Every storm runs, runs out of rain

 "Don't do this, Victoire," Victoire muttered to herself, making her way to the sink.
 She looked at herself in the mirror.
 "Don't," she told herself more urgently, but it was too late.
 The tears were already streaming down her cheeks and her face had become red and blotchy.
 Victoire let out a small sob and buried her face in her hands, crying softly all alone in the bathroom.

 For the past two weeks, Victoire had been able to ignore Chris dying and the fact that everything was changing around her.
 She'd buried herself in schoolwork and helping Teddy prepare for his speech.
 There'd been packing and lists to make and last-minute assignments to turn in.
 She'd been so busy, she'd hardly had time to think about all the changes happening around her.
 Her four best friends were graduating and would not be returning.
 Pretty soon, Luke and Finn would be playing Quidditch professionally, and she doubted she'd see them very often.
-Sienna was going to go off on a world tour if everything went according to plan, and if that worked out, there was no way Victoire would get to see her as often.
+Sienna was going to go off on a world tour if everything went according to plan.
 She'd be off in different countries every weekend.
 Teddy was going off to train to be an Auror.
 None of them would be returning next year either.
-Victoire would never have breakfast with them in the Great Hall again or wake up in Teddy's dormitory with Finn throwing chocolate frogs at her face or play alongside the guys at Quidditch games.
+Victoire would never have breakfast with them in the Great Hall again or wake up in Teddy's dormitory with Finn throwing chocolate frogs at her face or play alongside the guys in Quidditch games.
 It would all be different next year.
 Even the summer was going to be different.
 Everybody was going off to do their own thing.
-Skylar would be going off to Madrid to be in fashion shows and photo shoots.
+Skylar would be going off to Barcelona to be in fashion shows and photo shoots.
 Luke and Finn would be at camp most of the summer.
 Sienna and Teddy would probably be extremely busy.
 Nothing would be the same.

 Worst of all?
 Chris was dead.
 Victoire found it harder and harder every day to imagine continuing her life without him.
 She would never again hear his laugh or see his smile.
 She would never again have to listen to his rants about protecting the environment or securing equal rights for half-breeds.
 She would never again force him to listen to her complain about Teddy or her parents.
 She would never again hear his voice.
 And that absolutely terrified her.